 Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

-College students can avoid the devastating consequences of alcohol addiction if they are educated about the dangers and warning signs, as well as ways to avoid the unhealthy behavior.
+College students can avoid the devastating consequences of alcohol addiction if they are educated about the dangers and warning signs, as well as ways to avoid unhealthy behavior.
+However, not so many of them ask the question “What is alcoholism?” to their friends, family, and themselves.

 How Common is Alcohol Abuse in College Students?